Semantic-UI is really a great piece of software and recently was released

 echo \* > semantic/.gitignore git add -f semantic/.gitignore

 cd semantic gulp build-css gulp build-assets cd ..

 Add to versioning dist files and other files needed to build.

-# dist files git add semantic/dist/semantic.min.css git add semantic/dist/themes/tris3d # build files git add semantic.json git add -f semantic/src/theme.config git add -f semantic/src/themes/tris3d/
+# dist files git add semantic/dist/semantic.min.css git add semantic/dist/themes/my-theme # build files git add semantic.json git add -f semantic/src/theme.config git add -f semantic/src/themes/my-theme/

 Edit your .gitignore.